 Genius: Well, if they need to access your computer and the password is enabled, they’ll re-image your hard drive and reinstall the OS.
 Did you make a backup?

-Turning off your computer’s password (disabling the lock screen) before handing it over is an insane proposition:, you are essentially giving any handler of that device cart blanche access to its data.
+Turning off your computer’s password (disabling the lock screen) before handing it over is a nutso proposition:, you are essentially giving any handler of that device full access to its data.
 Bad things have happened to unattended devices in the repair industry, computer access should be as limited as possible.

-Flustered, and not excited about the prospects of having to restore my computer’s state from a single spinning external drive, I slowly made my way to System Preferences > Users.
+Flustered, and not excited about the prospects of having to restore my computer’s state from a single spinning external drive, I slowly made my way to System Preferences > Users (like so).
 I stalled as some questions raced through my head:

 – Why had the Genius from my last visit asked if I used FileVault, if I was now being asked to remove my password?